artefactual/archivematica-docs/index.rst

 The getting started manual is intended for users who are considering implementing Archivematica as a digital preservation solution.
-This manual includes information on the Archivematica project, technical architecture, as well as a quick-start guide to help new users test it out.
+This manual includes information on the Archivematica project as well as a quick-start guide to help new users test it out.
 For information about installing and using Archivematica in a production environment, see the user or administrator manuals below.

 .. _home-overview:

 Overview
 --------

-The overview section provides a description of Archivematica's purpose, technical architecture, and microservice framework.
-There
+The overview section provides a definition of Archivematica and a description of the OAIS model on which it is based, its technical architecture, the microservices framework, and information about system requirements for deploying Archivematica.

 * :ref:`What is Archivematica? <intro>`
 * :ref:`Web-based dashboard <web-dashboard>`